 Scope of diarrhea disease

 Diarrhea disease is a leading cause of child mortality and morbidity in the world, and mostly results from contaminated food and water sources.
 Worldwide, 780 million individuals lack access to improved drinking-water and 2.5 billion lack improved sanitation.
 Diarrhea due to infection is widespread throughout developing countries.
+Everything you needed to know about diarrhea disease, how it spreads, and how dangerous it really is too sensitive populations.

 In low-income countries, children under three years old experience on average three episodes of diarrhea every year.
 Each episode deprives the child of the nutrition necessary for growth.
 As a result, diarrhea is a major cause of malnutrition, and malnourished children are more likely to fall ill from diarrhea.